PostgreSQL Performance Tuning: Optimize Your Database Server

 Using EXPLAIN (ANALYZE, BUFFERS)

-Bad Estimates
+Bad estimates

-Alternatively, you may have strongly correlated data that the planner does not know about.
+Alternatively, you may have strongly correlated data the planner does not know about.
 You can solve this problem with CREATE STATISTICS.

-External Sorts
+External sorts

 demo=# create table t (c bigint);